- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - The Domino brand of cosmetics launched by the Loesser Manufacturing Company, Montclair, N.J.

 - Lehn & Fink acquires Lysol from Schulke & Mayr.

 - Northam Warren improves the formula of Cutex Liquid Polish and Cutex Powder Polish.

 - First swivel lipstick patented by James Bruce Mason Jr. in Nashville, Tennessee.

 - First Poucher book ‘Encyclopedia of Cosmetics and Perfume’ published.

 - Kurlash, a tool for curling eyelashes, invented by William Beldue.

-- Inecto Inc. introduce NoToX hair dye in the U.S.
+- Inecto, Inc. introduces NoToX hair dye into the U.S.